ExplorerLeon/moving-big-data-predict-airflow/process.md

 ### AWS RDS Database Tables create
 Use pgAdim to setup the RDS server
-- Remeber the password and username created during the AWS RDS setup --> type it in here at pgAdmin
+- Remeber the password and username created during the AWS RDS setup --> type it in here at pgAdmin (postgres and postgres)
 - Run create table query

 **Create INSERT QUERY for data**